jamesmwu/CS163-Projects-2024Fall/_posts/2024-12-13-team47-medicalImageSegmentation.md

 to U-Net++'s refined nested skip connections, to nnU-Net's automated, dataset-agnostic approach.Despite challenges related to dataset variability and computational resources, these models represent significant advancements in medical imaging.
+Looking ahead, several promising directions are emerging in medical image segmentation.
+Transformer-based architectures are being integrated with CNN-based models, combining the spatial awareness of CNNs with transformers' ability to capture long-range dependencies.
+Federated learning approaches are addressing data privacy concerns by enabling model training across multiple institutions without sharing sensitive medical data.
+Additionally, self-supervised learning techniques are helping to overcome the limitation of scarce labeled medical data by leveraging large amounts of unlabeled images for pre-training.
-Continued research and innovation will further improve segmentation accuracy and accessibility.
+These developments, coupled with advances in hardware acceleration and edge computing, suggest a future where highly accurate, real-time medical image segmentation becomes increasingly accessible in clinical settings.Continued research and innovation will further improve segmentation accuracy and accessibility.

 ## References